scala-js/scala-js-website/doc/sjs-for-js/es6-to-scala-part3.md

 {% endcolumn %}
 {% endcolumns %}

-Because image might have already loaded when we create the promise, we must check for that separately and just return a completed future in that case.
+Because the image might have already loaded when we create the promise, we must check for that separately and just return a completed future in that case.

 Next we'll add an `onloadF` extension method to the {% domdoc raw.HTMLImageElement %} class, to make it really easy to